 What Facebook Advertising Is

-It’s worth noting that Facebook ads are essentially interruptions.
+It’s worth noting that it Facebook ads are essentially interruptions.
 They appear in a user’s feed when they are on Facebook.
 Thus, not all companies benefit from advertising on Facebook to the same degree.

-If you’re a local emergency plumber, people don’t typically find you by scrolling through social media and remembering your business’ name if they ever need your services.
+If you’re a local emergency plumber, l people don’t typically find you by scrolling through social media and remembering your business’ name if they ever need your services.
 The people you serve find your business by searching online after a plumbing emergency strikes.
 Consider this to determine if implementing a Facebook campaign is the best use of your marketing budget.